NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README-san.md

 ```

 ### Configure the Trident CSI backend to use FSx for NetApp ONTAP
-For the example below we are going to set up an NFS file system for a MySQL
+For the example below we are going to set up an iSCSI LUN for a MySQL
 database.
 To help facilitate that, we are going to set up Astra Trident as a backend provider.
-Since we are going to be creating an NFS file system, we are going to use its `ontap-nas` driver.
+Since we are going to be creating an iSCSI LUN, we are going to use its `ontap-san` driver.
 Astra Trident has several different drivers to choose from.
 You can read more about the
 drivers it supports in the
 [Astra Trident documentation.](https://docs.netapp.com/us-en/trident/trident-use/trident-fsx.html#fsx-for-ontap-driver-details)

-If you want to use an iSCSI LUN instead of an NFS file system, please refer to [these instructions](README-san.md#Configure-the-Trident-CSI-backend-to-use-FSx-for-NetApp-ONTAP).

 In the commands below you're going to need the FSxN ID, the FSX SVM name, and the
 secret ARN.
 All of that information can be obtained from the output